Alternatively, you can download a pdf version of the terms:

 For further information please refer to the UK Intellectual Property website.

-3. Using content from V&A Search the Collections for non-commercial purposes
+3. Using content from V&A Explore the Collections for non-commercial purposes

-We support and encourage users to enjoy the V&A's Search the Collections resource.
-The V&A considers the following as permitted non-commercial use of Content which can be downloaded from the Search the Collections site free of charge subject to the conditions described below:
+We support and encourage users to enjoy the V&A's Explore the Collections resource.
+The V&A considers the following as permitted non-commercial use of Content which can be downloaded from the Explore the Collections site free of charge subject to the conditions described below:

 - Personal use of Content for non-commercial research and private study.